DAAD Helmut-Schmidt-Program Scholarship for MA in Governance and Public Policy 2027/28

 Apply Now

-Prospective applicants are encouraged to consult the Helmut-Schmidt Programme websites of the University of Passau and the DAAD for detailed application procedures and further information.
+Prospective applicants are encouraged to consult the Helmut-Schmidt Programme governance and Public Policy website of the University of Passau and the DAAD for detailed application procedures and further information.

 Check More Scholarships: